-3.3 EU LAWS AND POLICIES ON THE CRIMINALISATION OF IRREGULAR IMMIGRATION AND HUMAN RIGHTS IMPLICATIONS
+3.3.
+EU LAW AND POLICY ON THE CRIMINALISATION OF IRREGULAR IMMIGRATION AND ITS HUMAN RIGHTS IMPLICATIONS

-During many years, the EU has created legislation that criminalized almost all activities related to irregular immigration, creating circles of criminal law around irregular immigrants.
-However, national legislation has taken a step forward and has decided to fill in that centre part, criminalizing also the irregular immigrant as such.
-They have ended the hypocrisy of criminalizing the smuggling of undocumented immigrants, the employment of these immigrants, etc, putting the irregular immigrant as the victim of such crimes, when the real purpose was not to protect the immigrant, but to make it impossible for them to arrive or to have a decent life in Europe.
+During many years, the EU has created legislation that criminalised almost all activities related to irregular immigration, creating circles of criminal law around irregular immigrants.
+However, national legislation has taken a step forward and has decided to fill in that centre part, criminalising also the irregular immigrant as such.
+They have ended the hypocrisy of criminalising the smuggling of undocumented immigrants. the employment of these immigrants, etc., putting the irregular immigrant as the victim of such crimes, when the real purpose was not to protect the immigrant, but to make it impossible for them to arrive or to have a decent life in Europe.
 In this section I will analyse EU law and policies that affect the criminalisation of irregular immigrants in a broad sense.